 Risk of Contracting Legionella

-Tenants getting Legionnaires’ disease is not common but this is a severe ailment.
-In addition, the elderly and infirm are the most vulnerable.
+Tenants getting Legionnaires’ disease is not so common but this is a severe ailment.
+In particular, the elderly and infirm are the most vulnerable.
 Legionella is usually found in:

 - Older homes